🔌Integrating with DeFi Protocols

 Introduction

-The integration of Labyrinth with any DeFi protocol aims to supercharge the users of that protocol with the privacy and compliance features of Labyrinth.
-In this integration example, we integrate Labyrinth with Uniswap, one of the leading decentralized exchange protocol offering liquidity and trading capabilities.
+The integration of Labyrinth with any DeFi protocol aims to supercharge the users of that protocol with Labyrinth's privacy and compliance features.
+In this integration example, we integrate Labyrinth with Uniswap, one of the leading decentralized exchange protocols offering liquidity and trading capabilities.
 This integration will enable users to execute trades on Uniswap while maintaining complete privacy over their transactions.

 Benefits of Integrating with Uniswap